Pietro Scarcella: Attempted hit on Modica

-In the early to mid 2000s, hostilities developed between Scarcella and rival mob figure Michele Modica, who owed $130,000 to him and the Hells Angels.
+In the early to mid 2000s, hostilities developed between Scarcella and former associate Michele Modica, who owed $130,000 to him and the Hells Angels.
 Another mobster, Salvatore Calautti ran up over $200,000 in gambling debts to the Rizzuto family and the Hells Angels; refusing to pay, the debt was believed to be assumed by Modica.
 This led to the April 21, 2004, attempted assassination of Modica in a North York California Sandwiches shop, leaving an innocent victim, mother of three children, Louise Russo paralyzed, while Modica and his associates escaped unscathed.
 Scarcella's nephew Antonio Borrelli had sprayed bullets with an AR-15 assault rifle from a van including Hells Angels bikers Paris Christoforou and Mark Peretz as the driver.
 Modica was later deported to Sicily.

 Prison time and later release

 An associate of Scarcella's Raffaele Delle Donne, who had arranged the meeting to unsuspectingly double cross Modica under Scarcella's orders, was also in the shop at the time of the attempted hit.
 Delle Donne soon turned informant voluntarily to help put those involved in injuring an innocent bystander in jail.
 Delle Donne worked with police for 13 months wearing wiretaps, and on April 14, 2005, Scarcella, Peretz, Christoforou and Borrelli, were arrested.
 In April 2006, in a plea bargain, Scarcella was convicted of conspiracy to commit murder, and sentenced to nine years in prison along with Peretz and Christoforou, while the shooter Borrelli received 10 years in prison.
 During the 2006 sentencing, Russo was paid $2 million in restitution from the mobsters to cover costs of rehabilitation and increased living expenses.

 On April 1, 2007, Scarcella was stabbed six times in the chest in Millhaven maximum security penitentiary, taken to Kingston General Hospital and returned to prison the following week, but kept away from other prisoners.
 He moved to Beaver Creek Institution in 2009.
 In 2009, Scarcella recommended that Martino Caputo should start working with Nick Nero when the latter was released on parole.
 On 11 April 2012, Scarcella was released on a statutory release program.